-The charter school serves sixth- to eighth-grade students from Ashland, Framingham, Holliston, Hopkinton, Marlborough, Natick, Southborough and Sudbury.

-Harrison became the executive director in July 2010, and she served as principal and executive director.
+The charter school serves sixth- to eighth-grade students from Ashland, Framingham, Holliston, Hopkinton, Marlborough, Natick, utive director in July 2010, and she served as principal and executive director.
 The position split a year later.

 The Board of Trustees, school leaders, and Harrison will work together to prepare for a leadership transition.
 The Board of Trustees will establish a hiring committee and will recruit faculty and parents or guardians of students.
 Board chairman Bob Berman will "be in touch over the summer with more details about the hiring process," wrote Harrison.